RESEARCH STARTER

 Overview

 Tensegrity structures are a system of solid compression elements that are held together by the tension stress generated by connected strings, wires, or cables that act as a framework.
 The solid elements do not touch each other but are used as “spacers” to add shape to the structure and maintain the proper amount of tension.
 The solid elements appear to be suspended, or float, in a web of wires.
-The majority of the stress of a tensegrity structure is dissipated into the ground through the tension elements.
+The forces within a tensegrity structure are distributed through interconnected tension and compression elements.

 In order for the structure to maintain its stability, the tension elements must be pulled taut.
 During construction, a tensegrity structure must be built in one piece.
 The solid pieces can then be rotated or moved, changing the structure’s shape until they are in the proper position to create enough tension stress to hold the structure together.
 If an additional weight is added to any point in the structure, the whole structure can adjust itself to handle the extra stress.
 However, if too much stress is placed on an element, causing one piece to fail, the entire structure will collapse.
-The same result will occur if one element is removed from the structure.
+Removing or damaging a structural element can destabilize a tensegrity structure and may lead to partial or complete collapse depending on the design.

 In architecture, tensegrity structures are known for their aesthetic qualities that bring to mind the art of weaving.
 They are also flexible and can easily be collapsed, folded, and moved if the need arises.
-One of the most well-known tensegrity sculptures is Needle Tower, a work of art created by Kenneth Snelson in 1968 at the Hirshhorn Museum in Washington, DC.
-The concept of tensegrity has been used to build the former Georgia Dome, a stadium in Atlanta, Georgia, that was home to the National Football League’s Falcons from 1992 to 2016.
+One notable tensegrity sculpture is Needle Tower, a work of art created by Kenneth Snelson in 1968 at the Hirshhorn Museum in Washington, DC.
+The engineering of the former Georgia Dome in Atlanta incorporated cable-supported structural principles related to tensegrity design.
 In Argentina, the design was used in the construction of La Plata Stadium in Buenos Aires.
 Kurilpa Bridge, a pedestrian and cycling bridge in Brisbane, Australia, is another structure built using tensegrity design.
+In 2025, researchers developed modular tensegrity blocks capable of changing shape and assembling into larger robotic structures.

 The principles of tensegrity can also be applied to the physical structures of some biological organisms.
 In human beings and other creatures with an internal skeleton, most of the skeletal bones are not attached directly to one another but are held together by connective tissues such as ligaments and cartilage.
 The solid bones of the skeleton are further held in place by the muscles and skin that surround them.
 In this analogy, the bones act as compression spacers while the ligaments, muscles, and skin act as tension elements that keep the physical structure intact.